 \[ \begin{align} \frac{f_l^{(m + 1)} - f_l^{(m)}}{\Delta t} + U\frac{f_{l + 1}^{(m)} - f_{l - 1}^{(m)}}{2\Delta x} = 0 \end{align} \]

-This is called explicit Euler method. insertion results in
+This is called the explicit Euler method.
+Insertion yields

 \[ \begin{align} \frac{e^{C\Delta t}e^{-i\omega\Delta t} - 1}{\Delta t} + U \frac{e^{ik\Delta x} - e^{-ik\Delta x}}{2\Delta x} = \frac{e^{C\Delta t}\cos\left(\omega\Delta t\right) - ie^{C\Delta t}\sin\left(\omega\Delta t\right) - 1}{\Delta t} + \frac{iU\sin\left( k\Delta x\right)}{\Delta x} = 0. \end{align} \]